What is OpenVex?

 - UNDER INVESTIGATION — It is not yet known whether these product versions are affected by the vulnerability.
 An update will be provided in a later release.

-Once published, downstream software users (such as operators or developers) can use these VEX documents to determine whether they are impacted by a vulnerability and what steps they might need to take to address it.
 Though VEX documents do not need to be used with an SBOM, together they offer a powerful and efficient way to comprehensively scan your codebase for vulnerabilities that matter.
 An SBOM helps you know whether you have dependencies associated with a vulnerability, while a VEX document tells you which of those vulnerabilities you can ignore.
 A further benefit of VEX documents is that they are machine readable, enabling users to integrate them into automated workflows and broader tooling to support efficient security management.

 VEX has value for stakeholders across the supply chain, enabling collaboration across suppliers, operators, and end users that can save the community significant amounts of time investigating and mitigating vulnerabilities.
 Software suppliers can use VEX to let their users know when they’ve already investigated a vulnerability and whether that vulnerability affects the product or if further action needs to be taken by the user.
 And in the case that end users investigate potential vulnerabilities without a security advisory, they can encode their findings in a VEX document to share with the supplier or track for future or ongoing investigations.

-How to leverage VEX and SBOMs with OpenVEX
+How to Leverage VEX and SBOMs with OpenVEX

 To help software suppliers and users leverage VEX, Chainguard developed OpenVEX, an open source specification, library, and suite of tools based on the VEX standard.
-Developed in collaboration with CISA’s VEX Working Group, OpenVEX is the first format to meet the VEX Minimum Requirements and is designed to be lightweight to help support community adoption.
+Developed in collaboration with CISA’s VEX Working Group, OpenVEX is the first format to meet the VEX Minimum Requirements and is designed to be lightweight in order to help support community adoption.

-A Specification
+A specification

-VEX documents are composed of metadata (such as the author and timestamp) and a series of statements that link together a software product (with an identifier that can be traced to an SBOM, such as a Package URL), a vulnerability (using a vuln identifier such as CVE or OSV) , and one of the four impact statuses VEX enables (“not affected”, “affected”, “fixed”, and “under investigation”).
+VEX documents are composed of metadata (such as the author and timestamp) and a series of statements that link together a software product (with an identifier that can be traced to an SBOM, such as a Package URL), a vulnerability (using a vuln identifier such as CVE or OSV) , and one of the four impact statuses defined by VEX (“not affected”, “affected”, “fixed”, and “under investigation”).

 For example, an OpenVEX document with one statement could be written like this: